Humber Warhawks: 2019 season

 After a 4-week gap in the fixtures came to an end with a home game against Staffordshire Surge, Surge travelled in good numbers but Humber played a tough game and dominated the game on all sides of the ball, two Brad Wright touchdowns leading to a 14–8 victory, the first ever time the Warhawks have beaten Staffordshire Surge.
 After a big victory Humber only had a week to wait, before travelling over the bridge to Lincoln, a strong Lincoln side were rocked when Humber Quarterback Josh Guthrie ran in a touchdown on their first possession and then the Bombers turning the ball over to the Warhawks on their first drive.
 The game was tight but the larger squad ultimately prevailed with Bombers winning 20–6.

 The final game of the season saw Crewe travel to Humber, the Warhawks chasing their best ever season record.
 Crewe started the stronger taking a 7–0 lead at the quarter, The Warhawks rallied though and ended up comfortably picking up the win, a 42–16 win with scores from Brad Wright, Steffen Hagavei, Tom Barker, Owen Jones-Barker and two from Jack Storey.

-The team finished with a 3–5 record for Humber and a 0.375 win percentage, the best the team record in the team's short history, this record meant the Warhawks only missed out on the play-offs on points difference in games.
-The season will go down as a successful step in the team and club's development.
+The team finished the season with a 3–5 record for Humber, with a win percentage of 0.375, which was the best record in the team’s short history at that point.
+The Warhawks narrowly missed the play-offs on points difference.